anakic/querystorm-docs/SQL/custom_scalar.md

 	people
 ```

-Tip:
+!!!
+Tip

-- **Breakpoints**: Any breakpoints you set within the function will be respected.
+	Any breakpoints you set within the function will be respected.
 When hit, they will pause the execution of the SQL command.
 You can use them to inspect function parameters or debug the function itself.